 Disclaimer: ARBICO Organics cannot guarantee hatch rates of praying mantid egg cases because they are collected in the wild during the early spring months.
 We recommend hatching praying mantid egg cases in resealable containers that allow for monitoring; however, cannibalism among mantids increases when they are hatched out and kept in confined environments with limited food sources.
 Please release immediately after hatching commences for best results.
 See the "Instructions" tab for more information on hatching mantis egg cases.

 In order for Praying Mantid egg cases to hatch, they need to be kept at a temperature of 60-80°F. Hatching can take between 2-6 weeks to occur.
 We recommend indoor hatching so that you can monitor the hatching process.
 We have found that on top of a refrigerator is a good spot to store them.
 To slow hatching, you can keep them in their vials in the crisper section of the refrigerator.

-To Hatch Indoors:
+How To Hatch Mantis Egg Cases Indoors:

 - Egg cases will need to be kept tightly closed in a container until they hatch.
 Either leave them in the vial they arrive in, or place them in a jar (like a pickle jar) with a tight fitting lid.
 There is plenty of air in mason jars for the egg cases to remain viable.
 Do not use a plastic bag to hatch mantids.